vimtor/action-zip/README.md

 # action-zip

-> Action for zipping files easily
+> Action for zipping files and folders easily

 ## Usage